telerik/blazor-ui/grid/datasourcerequest-on-server/readme.md

 * for a purely server-side Blazor app where the data context (data source) is in the same app
 * for a WebAssembly Blazor app - a WebApi controller in its server hosting project is used to fetch data
 * for a server-side Blazor app - an example that calls another WebApi project through HTTP
-* a sample of a custom serializer (Newtonsoft.Json) that you can use as base for using similar scenarios and making sure that serialization and deserialization of the information work properly in the app, as this is not something the Telerik components can influence
+* a sample of a custom serializer (Newtonsoft.Json) that you can use as base for using similar scenarios

+> The application must make sure that serialization and deserialization of the information work properly on both the Blazor app and the server endpoint (all the data is present, correct, strongly typed, and there are no errors), as this is not something the Telerik components can influence.